-Superconducting microwave resonators enable a rich variety of quantum mechanical phenomena in micro- and nanodevices at cryogenic temperatures, known as circuit quantum electrodynamics (QED).
-Resonators are used as coupling elements between various types of coherent quantum systems, like superconducting qubits [1, 2], electromechanical systems [3, 4], collective spin excitations [5, 6], and semiconductor quantum dot (QD) qubits [7- 15.
-QD systems typically have a small charge dipole moment, while the coupling to spin qubits is achieved through spin-charge hybridization [16, 17].
+Superconducting microwave resonators enable a rich variety of quantum-mechanical phenomena in micro- and nanodevices at cryogenic temperatures, known as circuit quantum electrodynamics (OED).
+Resonators are used as coupling elements between various types of coherent quantum systems, like superconducting qubits [1,2], electromechanical systems [3,4], collective spin excitations [5,6], and semiconductor quantum-dot (QD) qubits [7- 15].
+QD systems typically have a small charge dipole moment, while the coupling to spin qubits is achieved through spin-charge hybridization [16,17].
 This results in a relatively weak coupling to the resonator mode.
-Highimpedance resonators are therefore desirable, since their small capacitance produces large electric fields that enhance this coupling [9, 10, 18, 19].
+High-impedance resonators are therefore desirable, since their small capacitance produces large electric fields that enhance this coupling [9,10,18,19].
 The same physical advantages of high-impedance resonators have also recently enabled the gate-based rapid single-shot readout of spin states in double quantum dots [20].

 The gate electrodes necessary to form quantum dots in the vicinity of a resonator inadvertently lead to a parasitic capacitance through which microwave photons can leak, thereby reducing the quality factor of the resonator significantly [21].
-This effect is more pronounced for high-impedance resonators, i.e. with impedance in the kiloohm range, as the ratio of their total capacitance over the parasitic capacitance is smaller, leading to larger microwave leakage than for 50 $\Omega$ resonators.
-To mitigate this leakage, symmetric [22] or dipolar [18] mode resonators have been developed that reduce the mode coupling to the gates, while gate filters [21] have been employed for popular half- and quarter-wave coplanar resonators with monopolar modes.
+This effect is more pronounced for highimpedance resonators, i.e., with impedance in the kiloohm range, as the ratio of their total capacitance over the parasitic capacitance is smaller, leading to larger microwave leakage than for 50- Ω resonators.
+To mitigate this leakage, symmetric [22] and dipolar [18] mode resonators have been developed that reduce the mode coupling to the gates, while gate filters [21] have been employed for popular half- and quarter-wave coplanar resonators with monopolar modes.
 Until now, the efficiency of gate filters has not been demonstrated in combination with high-impedance resonators that require heavy filtering.
 Furthermore, current designs have a problematic footprint, including a large interdigitated capacitor and a spiral inductor looping around a bondpad.

 In this work, we develop on-chip filters, consisting of a high-kinetic-inductance nanowire serving as a compact inductor and a small thin-film capacitor, to mitigate leakage from a high-impedance half-wave resonator with silicon double quantum dots (DQDs) at each end.

+^{}p.collard@usherbrooke.ca

+[†]L.M.K.Vandersypen@tudelft.nl

+Published by the American Physical Society under the terms of the Creative Commons Attribution 4.0 International license.
+Further distribution of this work must maintain attribution to the author(s) and the published article's title, journal citation, and DOI.

-The resonator and inductors are patterned from the same high-kineticinductance NbTiN film on a Si/SiGe heterostructure.
+The resonator and inductors are patterned from the same high-kinetic-inductance Nb_yTi{1-y}N film on a 28Si/SiGe heterostructure.
 We use prototyping chips to mimic the parasitic losses by the QD gates with faster fabrication and measurement turnaround than full devices, while minimizing the other lossy mechanisms like dielectric and resistive losses.
-We compare both interdigitated and thin-film capacitor designs.
-While the interdigitated capacitors achieve the lowest losses and are simpler to fabricate, their footprint is still prohibitively large compared with all other chip elements.
-The thin-film capacitors advantageously exploit the third dimension to straddle up to 15 gate lines per DQD, confining microwaves to a small area of the chip and dramatically reducing their footprint.
+Finally, we compare thin-film capacitor filters with interdigitated capacitor filters on the aspects of performance, footprint, and integrability.